spryker/spryker-docs/docs/scos/user/features/202108.0/shopping-lists-feature-overview/shopping-lists-feature-overview.md

 {% info_block infoBox "Example" %}

-For instance, these could be separate shopping lists for daily, weekly, and monthly purchases.
+For example, these could be separate shopping lists for daily, weekly, and monthly purchases.

 {% endinfo_block %}

-The detailed information on managing shopping lists is represented in the [Multiple and Shared Shopping Lists overview](#multiple-and-shared-shopping-lists-on-the-storefront) section.
+The detailed information about managing shopping lists is represented in the [Multiple and Shared Shopping Lists overview](#multiple-and-shared-shopping-lists-on-the-storefront) section.

 ## Permissions management for shared shopping lists